raghurama123/qm9pack/doc/paper.md

 ---
-title: 'Gala: A Python package for galactic dynamics'
+title: 'QM9PACK: A Python package for data-mining the QM9 dataset'
 tags:
   - Python
   - Chemical Space